dalimeeting/sorrento2025/_posts/2025-04-14-workshop-ai-science.md

   author:
   - given: Leandro
     family: von Werra
   abstract: "There are two key areas where AI can augment the work of a scientist; domain-specific models such as AlphaFold or MatterGen target slow or expensive workflows, while general purpose tools such as chatbots and coding assistant such as ChatGPT, DeepResearch or Cursor can make the scientist generally more productive in many daily activities.
-In this talk we’ll discuss how open source and open science can help build foundations for progress along these two axes while discussing the role and importance of  well organized, open and effective collaborations."
+In this talk we'll discuss how open source and open science can help build foundations for progress along these two axes while discussing the role and importance of  well organized, open and effective collaborations."
 - title: "Bridging the implementation gap: policy frameworks to support AI in science "
   start: "11:30"
   end: "12:00"